Connecting Humanity: First use of eSIMs

 The Egyptian journalist, writer and activist Mirna El Helbawi discovered that eSIMs (a programmable SIM card built into a smartphone) could be used by people in Gaza to connect to remote telecommunication networks whilst roaming (primarily Egyptian and Israeli networks).
 The first people she was able to connect by this method were Egyptian journalist Ahmed El-Madhoun and Palestinian journalist Hind Khoudary.
 The collective currently uses eSIMs from the providers Airalo, Holafly, Nomad, and Simly which are activated by transmissible, one-time QR codes.

 Impact

 By December 2023, 200,000 Gazans (approximately 10% of the population) had received internet access through an eSIM provided by Connecting Humanity.
-In 2024 they were recognised by the Electronics Frontier Foundation awards for 'Championing Internet Access in Gaza'.
+In 2024 they were recognised by the Electronics Frontier Foundation (EFF) awards for "Championing Internet Access in Gaza".